MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Vector.md

 ### **subtract**
 `
-subtract(a: Vector3, b: Vector3): Vector
+static subtract(a: Vector3, b: Vector3): Vector
 `

 Returns the subtraction of these vectors.